eguvenc/framework_old/docs/database/README.md

 This function enables you to set WHERE clauses using one of four methods:

-Note: All values passed to this function are escaped automatically, producing safer queries except the LIKE statement, for like statements you should use $this->escape_like() function for more details look at this page running and escaping queries.
+Note: All values passed to this function are escaped automatically, producing safer queries except the LIKE statement, for like statements you should use $this->escapeLike() function for more details look at this page running and escaping queries.

     Simple key/value method: $this->db->where('name', $name);